In this article

 However, to ensure that the data generated by the ICICI recurring deposit calculator is accurate, users must make it a point to input specific details into it.

-The ICICI Bank RD calculator uses the formula mentioned below to calculate the returns generated through an ICICI bank RD.
+The ICICI Bank calculator for RD uses the formula mentioned below to calculate the returns generated through an ICICI bank RD.

 A= P x (1+R/N) ^ (NT)